robinfire110/NoGS/README.md

  The extension will only block new searches.
 So, if you have a tab open with a blocked site and you disconnect from your VPN, the site will remain open until you  refresh.

  Additionally, the extension **will not** block a site with embedded links to blocked sites.
 For example, if you have blocked `youtube.com` and you go to a site with embeded YouTube videos, that site will not be blocked and you will be able to view those embedded videos.
-However, if you try to go to YouTube itself, it will still be blocked. *I've decided having it this way because it would mean that part of the site would have to load in the first place and this is a pretty rare situation.
-However in theory, this is an option I could add fairly easily so if you want it, feel free to let me know and I can add the option.*
+However, if you try to go to YouTube itself, it will still be blocked.

+**Note:** I've made it this way because this is a pretty rare situation.
+However in theory, this is an option I could add fairly easily so if you want it, let me know and I can look into it.

 ## Scoping Options
  Since the extension uses data obtained from your IP address, you can choose how percise you want the blocking to be.
 This is useful because depending on your internet setup (home network, laptop, school or work network etc.), you may want to adjust the parameters to get better results.